.png)

 Here’s a method I use to write statistical articles:

-Step 2: Check out the top ranking results to see if they are receiving links.
-For this you can either copy paste the top 10 blog page links one by one in Semrush or Ahrefs.
+Step 2: Check out the top-ranking results to see if they are receiving links.
+For this, you can either copy and paste the top 10 blog page links one by one in Semrush or Ahrefs.

 Or you can simply type in the keyword in Semrush, and go to SERP analysis to check the number of backlinks.
 We do this to check if the keyword we’re writing statistics about gets backlinks or not.